scottzero/rails_engine/README.md

 # README
 # [STILL IN DEVELOPMENT!!]
 # Rails Engine
-Rails Engine is a Turing School of Software & Design project that uses Rails to build a JSON:API to expose (generated) sales data imported from CSV files.
+Rails Engine is a Turing School of Software & Design project that uses Rails to build a JSON:API to expose (fabricated) sales data imported from CSV files.

 # Database Schema